 September to December

 Our year starts in September and the first few weeks are spent creating strong and positive group dynamics.
 Students learn the value of teamwork and a foundation of trust is built.
 Time is spent this term on discovering and developing each person’s individual strengths and imagination.
 Everyone has a voice and technique is taught to develop, strengthen and express those voices.
 Physical theatre and movement are interwoven through our teaching and emphasis is placed on finding fluidity in movement and breaking down inhibitions.
 Acting exercises explore the young actors ability to listen, react and produce truthful performances on stage.

 The term ends with a sharing of class work in an open workshop where parents and friends are invited into our workshop spaces and witness the students in action.

 January to March

-The focus this term is on performance.
+The focus this term for our Windsor and King classes is on performance.
 A high point of the year is the main school production.
 Characters are created, parts are allocated, lines learnt and rehearsals begin.